Posted on Thursday, May 16th, 2024 at 9:00 am

 Exclusions and limitations: LTD policies typically exclude pre-existing and certain mental health conditions.
 Benefits for mental health disabilities may be limited to a maximum of two years, even if your policy’s benefit period is longer.

-Social Security disability benefits: If you qualify for Social Security disability insurance (SSDI), your LTD benefits may be reduced by the amount you receive from SSDI.
+Social Security Disability benefits: If you qualify for Social Security Disability Insurance (SSDI), your LTD benefits may be reduced by the amount you receive from SSDI.
 However, this offset does not affect the length of your LTD benefit period.

 What Happens When Long-Term Disability Ends?

-How Long Is Long Term Disability_ Image 2When your long-term disability benefit period ends, your LTD payments will stop.
+When your long-term disability benefit period ends, your LTD payments will stop.
 At this point, you’ll need to explore other options for financial support if you cannot return to work.
 These options may include:

 Social Security disability benefits: If you haven’t already applied for SSDI, you may be eligible for these federal benefits if you meet the Social Security Administration’s strict definition of disability.

 Individual disability insurance: If you have an individual disability insurance policy separate from your employer-sponsored LTD plan, you may continue receiving benefits according to the terms of that policy.
+For personalized guidance, consult a Philadelphia individual disability insurance lawyer to help you understand your rights and options.

 Retirement benefits: If you’re close to retirement age when your LTD benefits end, you may need to tap into your retirement savings or apply for Social Security retirement benefits to replace your income.